-Southwest Airlines begins resuming flight operations after data issues grounded planes
+Southwest Airlines says it is 'resuming normal operations' after technical issues

 "It feels like we are about to take off," he said at the time.
 "They called us back to the plane but we haven't pushed back yet."

-Patrick Miller said after boarding his flight from Phoenix to Portland, Oregon, passengers had to deplane and then re-board.
+Patrick Miller said after boarding his flight from Phoenix to Portland, Oregon, passengers had to deplane and then reboard.
+"From boarding to deplaning, it (took) two hours," Miller told CNN.

 He also tweeted about his delay, saying "Lots of hate being thrown at @SouthwestAir right now, but my flight attendants have been giving out water and people are allowed to deplane."

-People were losing their patience due to the delay, he said.
+People were losing their patience because of the delay, he said.

-Other passengers, like Ryan Cesaitis, said they were able to take off and land, but ended up stuck on their planes as issues continued to plague the airline.
+Other passengers, such as Ryan Cesaitis, said they were able to take off and land, but ended up stuck on their planes as issues continued to plague the airline.

 Cesaitis, who also shared his experience on Twitter, told CNN that he waited on the tarmac for 90 minutes after landing at Dallas Love Field from Phoenix.